By Ian Nixon, Oct 21 2017 07:45PM

 What to do

 Wash and dain the rice with water.
-Leave the rice to stand in a pan with the 2 pints of water and salt for about 10-15 minutes.
-Add the frozen peas.
-Turn the heat on and bring to boil then simmer until the rice is cooked.
-Drain the rice and set aside.
+Leave the rice to stand in a pan with thecoconut milk and water and salt for about 10-15 minutes.
+Add thekidney beans.
+Turn the heat on and bring to boil then cover and simmer until the liquid has all gone and rice is cooked.